-I've been eyeballs-deep in novel planning lately, and I've been focusing on all the things a writer does before they sit down to actually write.
-One of the workshops I sat in on at RWA a few weeks ago was on character building, led by romance author Susan Elizabeth Philips.
+Several years ago I sat in on an RWA workshop on character building, led by romance author Susan Elizabeth Philips.
 I've attended her workshops before and she's always been entertaining and informative.

-She gave a tip (and did an exercise) that I've seen before:
+She gave a tip (and did an exercise) that I've tried before:

-List the contents of your character's purse.This has never worked for me since my characters don't usually have purses, and she added the phrase "or their backpack or pockets" to it.
+List the contents of your character's purse.This has never worked for me since my fantasy characters don't usually have purses, but she added the phrase "or their backpack or pockets" to it.
 That broadened it some, and I realized that ultimately, what she was saying was:

-Then she took it a step further, and this is the part I really found helpful.
+Then she took it a step further, and this is the part I really found useful.

 (More on discovering who your characters are here)

-List three to five things your character would carry or keep with them.
-(I'll wait)
+List three to five items your character would carry or keep with them.

-Okay, now look at those things.
+Now look at those items.
 How many of them could be found in any random person's possession?
 Get rid of those.